OpenGenus/cosmos/code/mathematical-algorithms/divided_differences/README.md

 # Divided differences

-The second column is the value of the functions.
+The second column is the value of the function.
-The first - point.
+The first column - points.

 # Example
     1 1